nasa/icc/README.md

 ### relay_orbit_optimizer
 Optimize the orbit of relay spacecraft, given the orbits of science spacecraft, their data production, and the orbit of the carrier.

+### observed_points_optimizer
+Optimize the observation of spacecraft, given the orbits of science spacecraft.

+### monte_carlo_coverage_optimizer
+Runs a monte carlo to select spacecraft orbits.
+Calls the observed points optimizer to calculate the coverage reward of each trial orbit set.

 ### utilities
 Common utilities and supporting functions for icc simulation and analysis.

 ### media
 Various media.

+### Structure of Optimization Modules:
+The optimizer modules are composed of a _main_ function (is called outside the module) and several supporting functions which should only be called from within the module.
+Functions supporting multiple modules are placed in _utilities_.

+___
+## Interfaces
+The system is defined through two special classes, which serve as the primary interfaces (inputs and outputs) between the modules.
+1. _SpacecraftSwarm_: Defines the swarm of spacecraft.
+2. _SphericalHarmonicsGravityIntegrator_SBDT_: Defines the small body that the spacecraft orbit around and integrates trajectories using JPL's Small Body Dynamics Integrator (SBDT).

+See the _examples_ directory for usage examples.
 ___

 ## Dependencies